ukrishnas/LPSharp/README.md

 private changes to the solver code that cannot be upstreamed, like removing unneeded code, we push the changes to a private remote that happens to be this very repository.
 The submodule repository contains git objects of the public repository and objects of our private changes.
-When a developer updates submodules, the submodule git objects are cloned from the private remote.
+When a developer clones this repository and updates submodules, the submodule git objects are cloned from the private remote.
 With submodules, we can see the full history of the public repository maintainers, and git tools assist in rebasing private changes on top of new updates.

 __Copying__: OR-Tools is a monolithic, rather large repository of 1.1GB as of October 2021.
 95% of the size is consumed by examples.
 The maintainers of this